-Acknowledging up front that the typical anything is really not what happens, small businesses have a fairly routine buyer process and it looks like this:
+Acknowledging up front that the typical buying process sometimes isn’t typical, the routine small businesses buying process looks like this:

-- The buyer demonstrates interest, represents capability to purchase the business and signs a non-compete and do-no-harm agreement.
+- Buyer presents their capability to purchase the business and signs a non-compete and do-no-harm agreement

-- If still interested, s/he talks with the seller and me, often by phone
+- Buyer talks with the seller and DBG and perhaps another broker, often virtually

-- If still interested, s/he can ask for additional information and the seller can release or not (the seller needs to feel comfortable that someone is not a tire kicker and really is likely to come up with money.)
+- Buyer can ask for additional information and the seller (or seller’s broker) can release or not (the seller needs to feel comfortable that someone is not a tire kicker and really is likely to purchase.)

-- S/he (really me buyer directed components) writes an offer contingent due diligence, securing a lease with seller’s help, his non-compete, financing, etc. The offer comes with escrow funds of 3-5% that are returned if the lease is not secured or if due diligence turns up something fishy.
-If seller financing is required, then the offer comes with buyer’s net worth statement and copy of credit SCORE, not credit report
+- Based on buyer preferences, DBG prepares an offer contingent upon due diligence, securing a lease with seller’s help, their non-compete, financing, etc. The offer comes with escrow funds of 3-5% of the purchase price.
+These funds are returned if the lease is not secured or if due diligence turns up something fishy.
+If seller financing is required, the offer comes with buyer’s net worth statement and copy of credit score (not credit report)

 - Seller counters, agrees, or does nothing

-- Assuming there is agreement, s/he proceeds with financing, due diligence and at the very end, just before close typically, buyer and seller talk with landlord
+- Assuming there is an agreement, the buyer escrows funds, secures financing, franchise agreements, conducts due diligence, etc. At the very end, just before close typically, buyer and seller talk with landlord.

-- Seller and buyer use a neutral attorney with my guidance to complete the closing documents and share the fee, typically $1,500 a side (all plus GRT) This is a rate that I have negotiated with a business attorney in NM
+- Seller and buyer usually use a neutral attorney (with DBG guidance) to complete the closing documents and share the fee.

 - New owner begins operations